ferencDobi/askmate-rails/README.md

 Finally, start the server in development mode with ```rails server -e development```.

+To run the tests, type ```rspec```.
+Make sure to have the latest [geckodriver](https://github.com/mozilla/geckodriver) installed in order to execute tests using Selenium.

 ## Features implemented

 * You can add and view questions.